-of age) had an RBD-binding IgG GMC of 602 U ml^{-1} .
-(Additional information on the convalescent serum panel is included in the Methods.)
-By 7 days after the second dose (for the 10-μg and 30-μg dose levels), RBD-binding IgG GMCs had increased to 4,813 and to 27,872 U ml-1, respectively.
-RBD-binding antibody concentrations among participants who received one dose of 100 μg BNT162b1 did not increase further at 21 days after the first vaccination.
-In the participants who received the 10-μg and 30-μg doses of BNT162b1, highly elevated RBD-binding antibody concentrations persisted to the last time point evaluated (day 35, 14 days after the second dose).
-These RBD-binding antibody concentrations were 5,880-16,166 U ml-1 compared to 602 U ml-1 in the panel of human convalescent sera.
+RBD-binding IgG concentrations and SARS-CoV-2 neutralizing titers were assessed at baseline, and at 7 and 21 days after the first dose and at 7 (Day 28) and 14 days (Day 35) after the second dose of BNT162b1.
+By 21 days after the first dose (for all three dose levels) geometric mean concentrations (GMCs) of RBD-binding IgG ranged from 534 to 1,778 U/mL (Figure 4a).
+In comparison, a panel of 38 SARS-CoV-2 infection/ COVID-19 convalescent sera drawn at least 14 days after a polymerase chain reaction (PCR)-confirmed diagnosis from patients 18 to 83 years of age had an RBD-binding IgG GMC of 602 U/mL.
+(Additional information on the convalescent serum panel is presented in Methods.)
+By 7 days after the second dose (for the 10 μg and 30 μg dose levels) RBD-binding IgG GMCs had increased to 4,813 to 27,872 U/mL.
+RBD-binding antibody concentrations among participants who received one dose of 100 μg BNT162b1 did not increase beyond 21 days after the first vaccination.
+In the participants who received the 10 μg and 30 μg doses of BNT162b1, highly elevated RBD-binding antibody concentrat ons persisted to the last time point evaluated (Day 35, 14 days af er the second dose).
+These RBD-binding antibody concentrations were 5,880 to 16,166 U/mL compared to 602 U/mL in the human conv lescent serum panel.

-For all doses, small increases in SARS-CoV-2-neutralizing geometric mean titres (GMTs) were observed 21 days after the first dose (Fig. 4b).
-Substantially greater serum neutralizing GMTs were achieved 7 days after the second 10- μ g and 30- μ g dose, reaching 168-267.
-Neutralizing GMTs further increased by 14 days after the second dose to 180 (10- μ g dose level) and 437 (30- μ g dose level), compared to 94 for the panel of human convalescent sera.
-The kinetics and durability of the neutralizing titres are being monitored.
+For al doses, small increases in SARS-CoV-2 neutralizing geometric mean titers (GMTs) were observed 21 days after Dose 1 (Figure 4b).
+Substantially greater serum neutralizing GMTs were achieved 7 days fter the second 10 μ g and 30 μ g dose, reaching 168 to 267.
+Neutralizing GMTs further increased by 14 days after the second dose to 180 at the 10 μ g dose level and 437 at the 30 μ g dose level, compared to 94 for the convalescent serum panel.
+The kinetics and durability of neutralizing titers are being monitored.